CHILDREN’S CENTER AUCTION

 Specialized Service hours are Monday through Friday from 8:30 a.m. to 11:30 a.m. and 12:30 p.m. to 3:30 p.m.

-The Seedlings environment offers a first classroom experience for children six weeks to 18 months old.
+Lupine 4’s environment offers a first classroom experience for infants.
 Children’s schedules will be followed as they learn about the world around them.
 Staff will strengthen family attachments while encouraging children to interact with and trust other adults and children in the classroom.
 Activities foster strong, healthy bodies, inspire curiosity, enhance effective communication, and promote positive social interactions.
-The rate for this classroom is $185 a week.

-Growing Sprouts allows children who are 18 months to 3 1/2 years old to learn through play and to work on developmental goals set for each child on an individual basis.
+Lupine 3 allows older twos to learn through play and to work on developmental goals set for each child on an individual basis.
 Goals include social skills (sharing and understanding emotions), cognitive skills (recognizing shapes, colors, and problem-solving), motor skills (running, climbing, cutting, writing), building independence, and developing self-help skills.
-Sensory play, movement, finger play, and songs are embedded in daily activities.
-The rate for this classroom is $165 a week.
+Children learn to follow classroom rules and gain greater independence inn self-care skills and creative arts.

-Bursting Blossoms prepares children ages 3 ½ to 5 for the transition to kindergarten.
-The curriculum focuses on pre-kindergarten skills as well as continuing work on individual goals.
-The rate for this classroom is $150 a week.
+Lupine 1 prepares children ages 3 1/2 to 5 years old for the transition to kindergarten.
+The curriculum focuses on pre-kindergarten skills, as well as continuing work on individual goals.

-Stepping Stones are for children with autism spectrum disorders who are transitioning from home to a specialized setting.
+The Daisy classrooms are for children diagnosed with autism spectrum disorders who are transitioning from home to a specialized setting.
 Each child works with an individual specialized instructor toward obtaining their goals.
-This program focuses on increased independence and preparation for a less restrictive environment or transition to public school.
+This program focuses on increased independence and preparing for a less restrictive environment or transition into public school.
 Group and individual specialized instruction occur daily.

 We reserve this room for 1-2 children at a time.
-These children have significant behaviors (self-injury/aggression towards others) that prevent them from being around other children.
-This room’s goal is to decrease these unwanted behaviors while increasing foundational skills and slowly but systematically integrating them back into a classroom with their peers.
+These children have significant behaviors (self-injury/aggression towards others) that prevent them from being around other children safely.
+This room’s goal is to decrease these behaviors by teaching self-regulation strategies, while increasing foundational skills and slowly but systematically integrating them back into a classroom with their peers.

 Most children in the autism program start in this room.
 It is considered our “baseline” program.
-Children in this room have been recently diagnosed, and it is their first experience in a structured setting.
-In this classroom, we work on foundational skills necessary for development in all areas:
+Children in this room have been recently diagnosed and it is their first experience in a structured setting.
+In this classroom, we work on gaining the foundational skills necessary for development in all areas:

 1. Communication